JustinTrvz/dews-datahub/README.md

 ## Create `.env` file
 Please create an `.env` file which contains environment variables for the Python Django and the PostGIS environment.
+Alternatively copy the env file using `cp .env.example .env`.

 You can use the `.env.example` file as a template.
 For development purposes you can simple copy the `.env.example`'s content into your created `.env` file.
 This is <b><u>not</u> recommended</b> for production!
 ```bash